-Sometimes relationships are difficult because we approach them with the wrong method of communication.
-In a recent series of sermons, we’ve been looking at three approaches to relationships or leadership.
+Some relationships are difficult because we approach them with the wrong method of communication.

 - Quick decision-making

 - Crisis situations; where there is immaturity, right answers needed; addresses indecisiveness

 - Might yield better results when quick decisions are necessary